benfaerber/PenguinMedia/README.md

 # PenguinMedia
 Web Media Server, written in PHP.
-View all your favorite on the web!
+View all your favorite files on the web!

 Download the files and host them on a local server.
 Head to your local IP address to view the files.
 The site is compatible with most devices, including the web browsers of Phones, Computers, Game Consoles, etc.